lucamaf/edge-defect-detector/README.md

 (Replace 192.168.1.100 with your actual MQTT broker's IP address.
 If the broker is also a container on the same Podman network, you can use its container name.)

 - Step 4: Access Your Application
-  You can now open your web browser and navigate to http://localhost:8080 to see your application running.
+  You can now open your web browser and navigate to http://localhost:5000 to see your application running.

 ### Controlling the Model with MQTT

 You can control the real-time defect detection on the live video stream by publishing messages to the `defect_detection/control` MQTT topic.

-    To start the analysis, publish the message: start To stop the analysis, publish the message: stop
+- To start the analysis, publish the message: **start**
+- To stop the analysis, publish the message: **stop**

 You can use any MQTT client (e.g., MQTTX, mosquitto_pub) to send these commands.
 The application will also publish its status (Detector online, Analysis started, Analysis stopped) to the `defect_detection/status` topic.

+You can now also record video from the camera using specific messages to the `defect_detection/control` MQTT topic

+- To start recording, publish: **start_recording**
+- To stop recording, publish: **stop_recording**

 ### View live logs